 Our landscape and garden professionals explored 40 of the best hose nozzles before purchasing 9 to compare side-by-side in this review.
 After buying each at retail price, we tried them out comparatively.
 Our urban homestead is ripe with gardens and outdoor chores, which put each contender to work.
 Not only did we use them daily throughout the entire summer, but we also objectively assess construction and performance.
 We meticulously look at features, durability, ease of use, and quality.
 For your next gardening project, we hope that our in-depth research and recommendations help you get a handle on what to purchase for your home.If you're in the market for the best garden hose too, check out which ones our testers recommend.
 We have also tested and reviewed the top-rated gardening gloves, shovels, compost bins, weather stations, and rain gauges so you can find the best products for all your gardening needs.

-Best Hose Nozzle of 2021
+The 5 Best Hose Nozzles of 2023

-The trigger lock design included keeps with the lightweight design of the Green Mount but is challenging to use, especially when wet.
-If you are looking for a nozzle that will spray water far in all settings, look elsewhere.
-But, the variable spray patterns and easy to use, durable, lightweight design all make the Green Mount the best overall nozzle.
+On the downside, the trigger lock design can be challenging to operate when wet.
+And, if you're looking for a nozzle that will spray water super far in all settings, look elsewhere.
+Still, we found that the straightforward, durable design and the variety of spray patterns make the Green Mount the best overall nozzle.